ZhixunLEE/ZhixunLEE.github.io/index.md

 <!-- Feel free to drop me an email if you have anything would like to discuss :) -->

 <div style="border: 2px solid black; padding: 12px; border-radius: 8px; background-color: #e6f7ff; color: black;">
-I'm actively seeking a research internship for the summer of 2025.
-If you're interested in my research experience, please feel free to contact me 🤩.
+Recently, my research interests lie in large reasoning models and AI for science, particularly in incentivizing reasoning capabilities in LLMs with RL.
+I'm always excited to exchange ideas, please feel free to contact me 🤩.
 </div>

 <h2 id="news" style="margin: 2px 0px 0px;">News</h2>